-Maternity leave:
+Maternity/Paternity leave:

-A pregnant resident is expected to inform the Program Director of her pregnancy as early as possible.
+The resident requesting maternity or paternity leave is expected to inform the Program Director of their plans as early as possible.
 A resident is allowed six weeks of paid maternity leave under the hospital's disability and family leave (FMLA) policy.
-As stated before, this leave follows the ABFM's leave policy.
-Any maternity leave that exceeds the 1 month allowed must be made up before promotion to the next academic year and may prolong residency.
-PLEASE NOTE: G1 RESIDENTS DO NOT QUALIFY FOR FMLA, you must have worked for 12 months in order to qualify for FMLA.
+Any time away from residency must follows the ABFM's leave policy.
+Any leave that exceeds the 1 month allowed must be made up before promotion to the next academic year and will prolong residency.
+PLEASE NOTE: G1 RESIDENTS DO NOT QUALIFY FOR FMLA.
+A resident must have worked for 12 months in order to qualify for FMLA.
 (See example)